ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- ns a fact, though it has |er appeared in prim
-before, may afford some J.
-the Atlantic s loss, if such, wu ereitlv f..,,. i
-been her fate.
-One of the ’
-♦ , i r i । &#x27; rs OI flteninrr
-stated, after her last pnsstuhome, that during u
-esvy gale on tho voyngo, J,. wont so mad, by
-the head, plunging deeper adeeper that it senm
-ed ns though she would rmider The Engines
-had to be stopped several Hmt, allow b .r o&gt; .
-infield lUpMi,^&#x27;V b&#x27;;rto c 0,,,,!
-Melancthon was m„nc OUB wi|h
-changing Ins views. y&lt;|;, sir, replied he
-that 1 huvebeen studying iiMidUy fl,, thirty yollrs
-without having learned anythin

 Printers And Printing.—J. T. Bucking
 ham, in his Reminiscenes, in the course of publica
 lion in the “ Boston Courier” speaks of the impor­